How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Traumatic causes Diseases that cause increased bone fragility

-Strong blow to limbMalignant and benign bone tumors
+Strong blow to a limbMalignant and benign bone tumors

 Violation of safety regulations during sporting eventsHematogenous osteomyelitis